-• May 11 Final Exam
+May 9 Final Exam

-Homework Homework will be assigned regularly and each assignment must be submitted on the day that it is due.
+Homework: Homework will be assigned regularly and each assignment must be submitted on the day that it is due prior to 11:59 PM.
 Homework will be submitted on Blackboard.
 A penalty will be assessed for late homework.

+Exams:

-Exams: There will be four unit exams given during the semester and a comprehensive, departmental final exam given at the end of the semester.
+There will be four unit exams given during the semester and a comprehensive, departmental final exam given at the end of the semester.
 There are no exemptions for the final exam.
-If you are going to miss a unit exam, contact your instructor immediately, preferably prior to the exam.
+If you are unable to take a scheduled exam during the specified time period, email your instructor immediately, preferably prior to the exam.
 Makeup exams are given only under extremely rare and documented circumstances.
-Once you begin an exam, you cannot leave the room until the exam is submitted for grading.